SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Ravi Shankar

-All the five, the.
-Good part and the good news is that we have got approvals for all the five hotels and we have already started the construction for each one of the hotel.
-The most difficult approval was Agra because the hotel was near to ta.
+All the five — the good part and the good news is that we have got approvals for all the five hotels.
+And we have already started the construction for each one of the hotels.
+The most difficult approval was Agra, because the hotel was near to Taj.
 That approval also we have received in November and the construction has started.
-So all five hotels construction is already in.
+So, all five hotels, construction is already in swing.

 Sumit Kumar

 Okay.
-And the second question on Leela arc, how much have you collected in these, you know say in the last quarter for the club business.
+The second question on Leela Arq, how much have you collected in, say, in the last quarter for the club business?
 And is there any revenue contribution coming in 3Q from that?

 Ravi Shankar

-So we have already launched Bangalore Rebel Soft launch first January only.
-We’ll start generating revenues from Leela Bangalore, our club.
-We have already signed a good number of members because it’s only invite only.
-We are not trying to reach and sign every member.
-So very selective list of members are being enrolled into.
-Once we have Delhi and Chennai then it will be more of a networking pad where you can enroll more members to give services on all India basis rather on a one club basis.
+So we have already launched Bengaluru, that was a soft launch.
+1st January only we will start generating revenues from Leela Bengaluru Arq Club.
+We have already signed a good number of members because it is invite only, we are not trying to reach and sign every member.
+So, very selective list of members are being enrolled into.
+Once we have Delhi and Chennai, then it will be more of a network impact where you can enroll more members to give services on an all India basis rather than on one club basis.

 Sumit Kumar